Home

 Mind and Emotions

 Several amino acids are thought to play a key role in mental health, helping to reduce depression and anxiety.
-In particular, tryptophan helps
+In particular, tryptophan helps to produce the brain chemical serotonin, which regulates the sleep cycle and reduces depression, panic attacks and sensitivity to pain.

 The best sources are bananas, milk, cottage cheese and meat.